 - Do more soft check-ins.
 This is also a good time to conduct more ‘soft’ check-ins with your team.
 This means reaching out to people - outside of your more formal one-on-ones - to see how they’re doing and if there’s anything they need.
 This can be done via Slack, text message, or through a quick video chat.

 - Get aligned.
 It’s important to approach your employees’ health with a realistic attitude.
 If you try to pretend that everything is normal and take on a “business as usual” approach, you’re not creating the space your teams may need to talk about their struggles - this may cause even more anxiety and stress.
 Instead, acknowledge that this is going to be a tough and emotional journey for everyone.
 But also get aligned around the fact that you will get through this together and still find ways to succeed as a company - despite the circumstances.

-A huge part of what drives an employee’s level of motivation, accountability, and productivity are their teammates.
-When your employees build strong relationships with the people they work with, they’re more likely to put in effort, keep everyone updated about what they’re working on, and feel inspired to produce their best work.
+A huge part of what drives an employee’s level of motivation, work from home accountability, and productivity are their teammates.
+When your remote employees build strong relationships with the people they work with, they’re more likely to put in effort, keep everyone updated about what they’re working on, and feel inspired to produce their best work.
 Our panelists shared a few ways to strengthen teamwork while remote: